ni/niveristand-communications-bus-template/Docs/Developer Guide.md

 ## Overview

-The Communications Bus Template is intended to increase the rate at which new protocols can be implemented for use in VeriStand by providing a better starting point than the generic custom device templates.
+The Communications Bus Template is intended to increase the rate at which new communication protocols can be implemented for use in VeriStand by providing a better starting point than the generic custom device templates.

 To accomplish this, most of the custom device code is implemented through calls to G Interfaces defining the entry points a user will override to get the desired behavior.

 The template engine is designed to encourage simply implementing the defined interfaces instead of designing and programming a complete `RT Driver.vi`.

-The System Explorer code is almost entirely contained within LabVIEW packed project libraries, and implemented using G Interfaces and LabVIEW Classes.
+The System Explorer code is almost entirely contained within LabVIEW packed project libraries and implemented using G Interfaces and LabVIEW Classes.
 The code contained within the Custom Device project is primarily composed of wrappers that interface with the Custom Device XML and should not require frequent modification by the implementer of a specific bus protocol.

 ## File Layout